roualdes/bridgestan/docs/languages/r.md

   - `data` Either a JSON string literal, a path to a data file in JSON format ending in ".json", or the empty string.

-  - `rng_seed` Seed for the RNG used in constructing the model.
+  - `seed` Seed for the RNG used in constructing the model.

   - `stan_args` A list of arguments to pass to stanc3 if the model is not already compiled.